odtp-org/odtp-manuals/docs/odtp-concepts.md

 ## Concept

 The idea of odtp is to be installed as an instance in small-medium computing platform (such a servers, workstations, laptops, etc).
+However, it can be installed and used in local machines too.

 ## Architecture